KxSystems/kx-vscode/README.md

   ![Output autoscrolling](https://github.com/KxSystems/kx-vscode/blob/main/img/auto-scrolling.png?raw=true)

   **Note** You can hide or show the full details in the console output.
-Go to settings of the vscode, search for kdb, check the option "Hide Detailed Console Query Output" (this option is checked by default)
+Go to settings of the VS Code, search for kdb, check the option "Hide Detailed Console Query Output" (this option is checked by default)

   ![Hide Detailed Console Query Output](https://github.com/KxSystems/kx-vscode/blob/main/img/hide-detailed-console-query.png?raw=true)